-Alžbeta Greenwood-Byrne (née Klasová), born in Slovakia, graduated with a Masters degree from the Royal College of Music, where she studied under the guidance of Kyle Horch.
+Alžbeta Greenwood-Byrne (née Klasová), born in Slovakia, graduated with master’s degree from the Royal College of Music, where she studied under the guidance of Kyle Horch.
 She was a Foundation Scholar, supported by the Dr Michael West Award.

 As a soloist, Alžbeta took part in masterclasses taken by Lars Mlekusch, Kenneth Tse, Marcus Weiss, Amy Dickson, Pawel Gusnar, Gordan Tudor, Bence Szepesi, Philippe Portojoie, Oto Vrhovnik, Lev Pupis and Ryszard Żołędziewski.